-Motorcycles are iconic machines.
+Motorcycles are truly incredible, iconic machines.
 They are equal parts simple and complex, mechanical interpretations of form meeting function — with attitude to spare.
 Whether it’s chrome glimmering in the sun, the artful engineering behind a single-sided swingarm or their ability to outrun just about anything, motorcycles are more than just simple transportation; they strangle attention.
 Ride one down the street and watch as babies point and smile mid-whimper, dogs chase joyfully, angsty teens fight the curling in the corners of their mouths, old biker types in leather nod with supreme comprehension.

 Basic and Better for It